 This regulatory document is part of the CNSC's Safety Analysis series of regulatory documents.
-The full list of regulatory document series is included at the end of this document and can also be found on the CNSC's Web site at nuclearsafety.gc.ca/regulatory-documents
+The full list of regulatory document series is included at the end of this document and can also be found on the CNSC website.

-Regulatory document REGDOC-2.4.1, Deterministic Safety Analysis, sets out requirements and guidance for high-level regulatory information for a licence applicant's preparation and presentation of a safety analysis.
-This regulatory document was developed pursuant to the requirements and obligations set forth in the General Nuclear Safety and Control Regulations and in the Class I Nuclear Facilities Regulations, where a safety analysis report demonstrating the safety of the nuclear facility must be submitted to the CNSC.
+Regulatory document REGDOC-2.4.1, Deterministic Safety Analysis, sets out requirements and guidance for the preparation and presentation of a safety analysis that demonstrates the safety of a nuclear facility.
+To the extent practicable, this document is technology-neutral.
+This document provides information on preparing and presenting deterministic safety analysis reports, including the selection of events to be analyzed, acceptance criteria, safety analysis methods, safety analysis documentation, and the review and update of safety analysis.

 The document is presented in two parts: Part I applies to nuclear power plants, and Part II addresses small reactor facilities.
 A small reactor facility contains a reactor with a power level of approximately less than 200 megawatts thermal (MWt), used for research, isotope production, steam generation, electricity production or other applications.